kubernetes-sigs/external-dns/docs/tutorials/webhook-provider.md

 ## Provider registry

 To simplify the discovery of providers, we will accept pull requests that will add links to providers in the [README](../../README.md) file.
-This list will serve the only purpose of simplifying finding providers and will not constitute an official endorsment of any of the externally implemented providers unless otherwise specified.
+This list will only serve the purpose of simplifying finding providers and will not constitute an official endorsement of any of the externally implemented providers unless otherwise stated.

 ## Run the AWS provider with the webhook provider.